Shruthi-1129/To-Do-List/README.md

-By Creating To-Do List we can remind your daily works.
+By Creating To-Do List we can remind our daily works.